McSWEENEY’S NEW RELEASE AND QUARTERLY COMBO SUBSCRIPTION

 And then?

-Keep an eye out in 2023 for three more thrilling and innovative collections of the kind of cutting-edge literary content readers of McSweeney’s Quarterly Concern have come to expect for over two decades.
+Keep an eye out for two more thrilling and innovative collections of the kind of cutting-edge literary content readers of McSweeney’s Quarterly Concern have come to expect for over two decades.
 Plus, unforgettable works of fiction and nonfiction from McSweeney’s Publishing.

 Praise for McSweeney’s Quarterly Concern